American Legion, Martin Krueger Post 407

 Each year, the Jolly Juniors are interested in helping with community pride projects.
 They carol at St. Mary’s each December, and exhibit projects at the McLeod County Fair.
 The group has had four county championships in Share-the-Fun since 1986, including winning in 2002, 2005, and 2007.

-There are presently 28 members, with dues at $5 per year paid by the club.
+There are presently more than 30 members, with dues at $5 per year paid by the club.

 Membership is open to children in grades kindergarten through 12.
-Meetings are held monthly in members’ homes or at Holy Trinity’s school cafeteria.
+Meetings take place monthly in members’ homes, or in the cafeteria at Holy Trinity School in Winsted..

 For more information, call Lori Anderson at (320) 395-2806, Kim Hausladen at (320) 485-2856, or the McLeod County Extension Office at 800-587-0770.